MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-setfilter-method.md

 ## Remarks

 `SetFilter` does not filter for empty values.
-If you set `MyRecord.SetFilter(MyTextField, '');` it does not set a filter.
+For example, if you set `MyRecord.SetFilter(MyTextField, '');` no filter is applied.

 ## See Also